CEC Tour August 2021

 3. North of Trawsfynydd the nuclear power station was opened in 1965.
 On 3rd September 1989 at an open day, Crosville Cymru Olympian DOG 193 stands at the power station entrance (AM)

-4. Crosville made an agreement to provide buses for the power station’s construction phase through a subsidiary APC.
-Thirty four of them were from the CMS fleet (from PSV Circle Publication PC30, 2018).
+4. Crosville made an agreement to provide buses for the power station’s construction phase through the builders’ subsidiary APC.
+Forty one of them were from the CMS fleet (derived from PSV Circle Publications PC15 (1981) and PC30 (2018))

 5. One of the Crosville vehicles which passed to Atomic Power Constructions was AEC sd TA9, here seen at Barmouth.
 (Les Long)